coopcycle/coopcycle-web/README.md

 Running migrations
 -------

-When pulling change from the remote, the database models may have change.
-To take account for the changes, you will need to run a database migration.
+When pulling change from the remote, the database models may have changed.
+To apply the changes, you will need to run a database migration.

 ```
 make migrations-migrate
 ```

 License
 -------